 Nature of concern/disclosure

-Please include where you were there, what did the child say or o at you saw, who else was
+Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.

 Time & date of incident:

 Was there an injury?
 Yes / No Did you see it?
-Yes / No

-Describe the injury:
+Yes / No Describe the injury: Image: Comparison of the injury indication of th

 Was anyone else with you?
-Who 0?
+Who?

 Has this happened before?
-Did you report the previous in ncident?
+Did you report the previous incident?

-Who are you passing this inform Name: nation to?
+Who are you passing this information to?
+Name:

 Position:

 Your signature:

 Time form completed:

 Date: